Kestigia

-Kestigia (also kestigie, kestighie or kestigade) is a verb, mentioned in medieval Frisian texts.
+Kestigia (also kestigie, kestighie, or kestigade) is a verb mentioned in Old Frisian texts.
 It was a legal process in which a defendant had to prove his innocence by providing an oath.
 The historian R. P. Cleveringa calls it a 'technical evidence law concept'.
 The texts in which the term is found dated between the twelfth, thirteenth and fourteenth centuries.
+The term is an Old High German loanward (kestigata, punishment), and has the same root as English chastise or castigate.